37 Creative DIY Halloween Props Ideas for an Eerie Atmosphere

 Spooky Halloween Candle

 If you want to add a unique and spooky touch to your Halloween decorations, making your own crystal ball candle holders is a great idea.
-With the following steps, you can easily create your own crystal ball candlesticks:

 1. Choose the images you want to use for your crystal balls and print them out on transparency film.